hongyi18/hongyi18.github.io/_posts/2021-08-16-how-to-make-a-personal-website-on-github.md

 ---
 layout: post
-title: "How to make a personal website on Github?"
+title: How to make a personal website on Github?
 date: 2021-08-16
 modified_date: 2025-01-06
 excerpt_separator: <!--more-->
-author:
-- Hong-Yi Zhang
 ---

 A nice personal webpage is a great way to let other people know about you, and Github page is obviously one of the best choice.
 However, reading the [documentation](https://docs.github.com/en/pages) can sometimes be confusing.
-So in this article, I will introduce the basics about making a Github page.
-Without further ado, let's get started!
+In this article, I will introduce the basics about making a Github page.

 <!--more-->